jhudsl/tidyversecourse/docs/01-intro.md

 There are a number of benefits to working within a tidy data framework:

-1. Tidy data have a *consistent data structure* - this eliminates the *many* different ways in which data can be stored.
+1. Tidy data have a *consistent data structure* - This eliminates the *many* different ways in which data can be stored.
 By imposing a uniform data structure, the cognitive load imposed on the analyst is minimized for each new project.
-2. Tidy data *foster tool development* - software that all work within the tidy data framework can all work well with one another, even when developed by different individuals, ultimately increasing the variety and scope of tools available, without requiring analysts to learn an entirely new mental model with each new tool
+2. Tidy data *foster tool development* - Software that all work within the tidy data framework can all work well with one another, even when developed by different individuals, ultimately increasing the variety and scope of tools available, without requiring analysts to learn an entirely new mental model with each new tool.
-3. Tidy data require only a *small set of tools to be learned* - When using a consistent data format, only a small set of tools is required and these tools can be reused from one project to the next
+3. Tidy data require only a *small set of tools to be learned* - When using a consistent data format, only a small set of tools is required and these tools can be reused from one project to the next.
 4. Tidy data allow for *datasets to be combined* - Data are often stored in multiple tables or in different locations.
 By getting each table into a tidy format, combining across tables or sources becomes trivial.

 ### Rules for Storing Tidy Data